mnz1988/stable-diffusion-guide/README.md

 2. Near the top, click **Copy to Drive**.
 Wait for the new window to open and close the old one.

 3. Turn on the following options under **Configurations**: `output_to_drive, configs_in_drive, no_custom_theme`.
 Then, turn on the following options under **Models, etc**: `anything_vae`, `wd_vae`, `sd_vae`.
+    * You can save the file now if you want, and whenever you add something later.

-4. Press the play button to the left, anywhere in the first section of the page labeled **Start 🚀**.
-Wait a few minutes for it to finish, then, a public gradio link will appear, which you can open in a new tab to start using Stable Diffusion. **Keep both of these tabs open!**
+7. Press the play button to the left, anywhere in the first section of the page labeled **Start 🚀**.
+Wait a few minutes for it to finish, while a few progress messages appear.
+Then, a public gradio link will be created, which you can open in a new tab to start using Stable Diffusion. **Keep both of these tabs open!**

-5. You can now make some decent anime images thanks to the default **Anything 4.5** model.
+8. You can now make some decent anime images thanks to the default **Anything 4.5** model.
 But we can do better, as well as things other than anime.
 Also, what are all of these options?
-[Scroll down](#start) to get started.
+[Scroll down ▼](#start) to get started.

 &nbsp;